discord/manifold/README.md

 config :manifold, gen_module: MyGenModule
 ```

-In the above instance, `MyGenModule` must define a `send/2` function that matches the types of `GenServer.send`.
+In the above instance, `MyGenModule` must define a `cast/2` function that matches the types of `GenServer.cast`.

 ## License